Sandy Rodriguez: Career

 In April 2022, Rodriguez participated in a three-week residency at Cornell University as part of the interdisciplinary project "From Invasive Others toward Embracing Each Other: Migration, Dispossession, and Place-Based Knowledge in the Arts of the Americas."
-Organized by professors Ella Maria Diaz, Ananda Cohen-Aponte, and Jolene K. Rickard, this project aimed to examine Latinx, Indigenous, and Chicanx histories through visual and performance arts.
+This project aimed to examine Latinx, Indigenous, and Chicanx histories through visual and performance arts.

 During her residency, Rodriguez led workshops, focusing on themes of nature, activism, and traditional bioregional art practices.
 These workshops allowed participants to engage with indigenous pigments and their historical significance.
-Rodriguez demonstrated techniques for creating paints from natural materials, emphasizing sustainable practices and the importance of cultural heritage in artistic expression.
-This approach not only educated participants about the ecological impact of their art but also about the intersection between community and environment.

 On April 28, 2022, Rodriguez delivered a keynote presentation at Cornell, discussing her artistic practice and the research underpinning her work with indigenous pigments.
-In this presentation, she elaborated on her residency experience, highlighting her collaborations with students and the reciprocal learning that took place.
-Rodriguez emphasized the power of art as a tool for social change and cultural dialogue, underscoring the relationships among art, culture, and activism.